Sandra Segal Ikuta

-Sandra Segal Ikuta (born June 24, 1954) is a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+Sandra Caroline Segal Ikuta (born June 24, 1954) is a senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit.

-Background
+Biography

-Ikuta was born and raised in Los Angeles, California.
-She completed an Artium Baccalaureus degree at the University of California, Berkeley in 1976, having previously attended Stanford University for two years.
+Ikuta was born and raised in Los Angeles.
+She received her Bachelor of Arts degree at the University of California, Berkeley in 1976, having previously attended Stanford University for two years.
 Ikuta received a Master of Science degree in journalism from Columbia University in 1978.
 From 1978 to 1985 she was a writer and editor for many magazines and organizations which include Guilford Press, City National Bank, Unique Publications, and Disney Channel Magazine.